justincranford-forescout/otel-demo/README.md

 ### OpenTelemetry Protocol (OTLP)

-OpenTelemetry Protocol (OTLP) is the Cloud Native Computing Foundation (CNCF) standard.
+OpenTelemetry Protocol (OTLP) is a Cloud Native Computing Foundation (CNCF) standard.
 See https://www.cncf.io/projects/opentelemetry/.

 OTLP is a vendor-neutral protocol for distributed systems to collect and transmit telemetry data (i.e. traces, metrics, and logs).
 See https://opentelemetry.io/docs/.